From WSL to Azure: A Full Infrastructure Deployment, VPN & SIEM Pipeline in One Day

 | where DeviceVendor == "SentinelOne"

-| summarize EventCount = count() by Activity, bin(TimeGenerated, 1h)
+| summarize EventCount = count() by Activity, bin(TimeGenerated, 1h)Once both sources confirm healthy, join them to see the full picture:

 union Syslog, CommonSecurityLog